TopologyMapping/network-security/info-llm-speed-lab/README.md

   Device 0: NVIDIA GeForce RTX 3090 Ti, compute capability 8.6, VMM: yes Starting RPC server on 192.168.62.35:50052, backend memory: 23972 MB
 ```

+*NOTE: If the line "Starting RPC server ..." does not show, then the server hasn't started.
+Check if the port you chose is available and wait.
+In some rare cases, the server takes a few minutes to start.
+If the server doesn't start, end the process and try again.*

 Repeat this process for as many RPC servers as you need, leave them running and proceed to the next step.